SilvioWeging/kASA/README.md

 If the content file contains entries with "EWAN_...", this stands for "Entries Without Accession Numbers". "unnamed" means they have a taxid but no name could be found (maybe due to deprecation).

-This mode can be coupled with [Build](#build) by calling `build` and providing the same parameters described here but leaving out `-o` and `-c`.
+This mode can be coupled with [Build](#build) by calling `build` and providing the same parameters described here but leaving out `-c`.
 This creates a content file next to the index named `<index name>_content.txt` which then is considered the default.
 This eliminates the necessity of providing the `-c` parameter in almost every call.

 Note, that this step is optional if you provide your own content file or another index with the same content file shall be created (this means creating subsets of a full index is possible with the same content file).
 The accepted format per line is as follows:
 ```